JuliaGuanzon/financial_planning/README.md

 ```

 As we are using Alpaca to pull current data, you will need to use your Alpaca key and secret key to pull in the information.
 This will be housed in a *.env* file.
-A sample file has been provided, so you can save your keys there to help run the application.
-This install below will aid in extracting the necessary information from the *.env* file to use Alpaca
+A sample file has been provided, so you can save your keys.
+This install below will aid in extracting the necessary information from the *.env* file to use Alpaca.

 ```
 !pip install python-dotenv